 Seems like a match made in heaven if there ever was one.

-Leading Swedish solar firm Solkompaniet has been recruited to oversee the sleek new building’s renewable energy systems.
-Says advisor general Jon Malmsten: “It’s inspiring and fun to be part of an initiative that takes place well above the Arctic Circle.
-The midnight sun offers unique conditions for producing electricity using solar power, as it allows us to generate power throughout the night.”
+Leading Swedish solar firm Solkompaniet oversaw the sleek new building’s renewable energy systems.
+"It’s inspiring and fun to be part of an initiative that takes place well above the Arctic Circle.
+The midnight sun offers unique conditions for producing electricity using solar power, as it allows us to generate power throughout the night," said advisor general Jon Malmsten

-While Bergqvist and his singular hospitality company are still in the process of securing investors for the new addition, Gothenburg-based PinPin Studio has released early conceptual renderings of the building, which in addition to being of the non-melting variety, would sport a significantly smaller footprint (roughly 13,000 square feet) than its nearly 60,000-square-foot big sibling of certain impermanence.
+Gothenburg-based PinPin Studio released early conceptual renderings of the building, which in addition to being of the non-melting variety, would sport a significantly smaller footprint (roughly 13,000 square feet) than its nearly 60,000-square-foot big sibling of certain impermanence.

 The bunker-esque structure features a rooftop observation deck that's perfect for basking under the midnight sun during the warm-ish months and marveling at the northern lights while guzzling hot lingonberry juice during the cold ones.
 When not taking in one of Mother Nature's spectacular light shows, visitors would be able to sled from the roof down the sloping, snow-covered sides of the structure.
 During the snow-free months, the building, its organic form rising gently from the earth, would be covered with grass.